awsdocs/aws-systems-manager-user-guide/doc_source/automation-documents.md

 For information about the actions that you can specify in a runbook, see [Systems Manager Automation actions reference](automation-actions.md)\.

-For information about the AWS managed runbooks that run scripts, see [Amazon managed runbooks that run scripts](runbook-scripts.md)\.
+For information about the AWS managed runbooks that run scripts, see [AWS managed runbooks that run scripts](runbook-scripts.md)\.

 For information about using the AWS Toolkit for Visual Studio Code to create runbooks, see [Working with Systems Manager Automation documents](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/systems-manager-automation-docs.html) in the *AWS Toolkit for Visual Studio Code User Guide*\.